Pekwerike/what3words/README.md

 }
 ```

-### More auto suggestion request customizing
+### More auto suggestion request customization
-You can exploit the full auto suggestion request customization features that the what3words API provides by passing an instance of
+Exploit the full auto-suggestion request customization features that the what3words API provides by passing an instance of
 a CustomAutoSuggestRequest class to the what3wordsEditText class using the setCustomAutoSuggestRequest(customAutoSuggestRequest: CustomAutoSuggestRequest) function.
 You can create an instance of CustomAutoSuggestRequest through the CustomAutoSuggestRequest.Builder.
 The functions in the Builder are
 properly documented to guide you along the way.

 ```kotlin